bcgov/nr-polaris-collection/polaris/deploy/roles/jasper_reports/README.md

     jasper_deployer_url: "https://jasper.example.com"
     jasper_deployer_user: "deployer"
     jasper_deployer_password: "password"
-    # Increase the number of seconds to wait before requesting the import status (for large numbers
+    # Increase the number of seconds to wait before requesting the import status.
-    # of reports where the import can take longer to complete).
+    # Only used for large numbers of reports where the import can take longer than 5 seconds to complete.
-    jasper_pause_seconds: 20
+    jasper_pause_seconds: 60

   tasks:
     - name: Deploy reports to a single server